 BPH Treatment in Palm Harbor, FL

 Urologist Paul Arnold, MD has years of experience treating patients with BPH.
-If you’re experiencing symptoms of an enlarged prostate in the Palm Harbor area, contact our urology office today to schedule an appointment using our secure online form.
+If you’re experiencing symptoms of an enlarged prostate in the Palm Harbor area, he may be able to help you, too!

 What Is BPH?

 As men age, it is very common for their prostate to continue growing larger, which will often cause issues between age 50 and 60, and beyond.

 An enlarged prostate is medically known as benign prostatic hyperplasia, or BPH.
 This condition describes a prostate that has grown large enough to exceed its natural boundaries and begin to push down on the urethra.